Arri Alexa

 The Arri Alexa is a digital motion picture camera system developed by Arri.
-First introduced in April 2010, the camera was Arri's first major transition into digital cinematography after previous efforts such as the Arriflex D-20 and D-21.
+The Arri Alexa was introduced in April 2010 and was Arri's first major transition into digital cinematography, after previous efforts including the Arriflex D-20 and D-21.

-Alexa cameras are designed for use in feature films, television shows, and commercials.
+Alexa cameras are designed to be used in feature films, television shows and commercials.
 Alexa uses the ALEV series of image sensors manufactured by ON Semiconductor.

 Overview

-The Alexa camera system introduced their Log-C imaging science as a digital negative to make digital cinema images process like scanned film images.
+The Alexa camera system introduced their Log-C imaging science as a digital negative, which allows digital cinema images to be processed like scanned film images.

 The camera has several methods of recording, including SxS cards, CFast 2.0 cards and SXR Capture Drives at resolutions up to 3424 × 2202 pixels in either Rec.
-709 HD Video color space or Log-C to ProRes or ARRIRAW codecs.
-The Alexa camera offers additional optional software licenses that unlock different capabilities of the Alexa Camera including High Speed 120fps recording, DNxHD codec and 4:3 "Open Gate" Mode for anamorphic lenses.
+709 HD video color space or Log-C to ProRes or ArriRaw codecs.
+The Alexa camera offers additional and optional software licenses that unlock different capabilities of the Alexa Camera.
+This includes; high speed 120fps recording, the DNxHD codec and 4:3 "open gate" mode for anamorphic lenses.

-The Alexa camera system includes modularity, PL mount lenses, a Super 35 sized CMOS sensor shooting up to 3424×2202 resolution and supports uncompressed video or proprietary raw (ARRIRAW) codec.
+The Alexa camera system includes; modularity, PL mount lenses, a Super 35-sized CMOS sensor shooting up to 3424×2202 resolution and supports uncompressed video or proprietary raw (ArriRaw) codec.

-The price of the camera depends on model and accessories; as an example in 2015 an Arri Alexa XT cost approximately $66,000-100,000, depending on accessories included.
+The price of the camera depends on the model and accessories.
+For example, in 2015, an Arri Alexa XT cost approximately $66,000 to $100,000, depending on accessories included.

-Model range

-The range of Alexa models has expanded over time:
+Models

 Alexa

-The Alexa, announced in April 2010, was the first camera released of the product family.
+The Alexa (also known as the Alexa Classic) was announced in April 2010 and was the first camera released of the product family.
 The Alexa's CMOS Super-35mm sensor is rated at 2.8K and ISO 800.
-That sensitivity allows the camera to see a full seven stops of over exposure and another seven stops of underexposure.
-To take advantage of this, ARRI offers both industry-standard REC709 HD video output as well as the Log-C mode that shows the entire range of the chip's sensitivity, allowing for an extreme range of color correction options in post.
+That sensitivity allows the camera to see a full seven stops of overexposure and another seven stops of underexposure.
+To take advantage of this, Arri offers both industry-standard Rec.709 HD video output as well as the Log-C mode that shows the entire range of the chip's sensitivity, allowing for an extreme range of color correction options in post.

 Alexa Plus (4:3)

-The Alexa Plus added integrated wireless remote control, the ARRI Lens Data System (LDS), additional outputs, lens synchronization for 3D, and built-in position and motion sensors and a 4:3 sensor making it ideal for anamorphic cinematography.
+The Alexa Plus added integrated wireless remote control, the Arri Lens Data System (LDS), additional outputs, lens synchronization for 3-D, and built-in position and motion sensors and a 4:3 sensor making it ideal for anamorphic cinematography.

 Alexa M

-The Alexa M had its imaging and processing unit broken down in two parts to be small, compact and lightweight for 3D rigs and other uses where size is a concern.
+The Alexa M had its imaging and processing unit broken down in two parts to be small, compact and lightweight for 3-D rigs and other uses where size is a concern.
 A special version of the Alexa M, called the Alexa SXT-M, was created for Gemini Man.